justinkelly/primo-synonyms/ReadMe.md

 If you leave this blank it will use the custom_synonyms.txt file

-The script will now merge the english_userSynonyms.txt with the custom_synonyms.txtfile and save it as userSynonyms
+The script will now merge the `english_userSynonyms.txt` with the `custom_synonyms.txt` file and save it as `userSynonyms`

-To immplement this in Primo - copy the userSynonyms file to ng/jaguar/home/profile/analysis/sysnonyms/userSynonyms and to a Deploy All in primo
+To immplement this in Primo - copy the userSynonyms file to `/exlibris/primo/p4_1/ng/jaguar/home/profile/analysis/synonyms/` and to a Deploy All in primo